bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Gloria Zhao: 00:12:33

 I've gotten a lot of help from people who have worked on mempool, like Suhas and Blue Matt and John.
-So having those people there to be like - "Hey, Glory, you actually can't do that.
+So having those people there to be like, "Hey, Gloria, you actually can't do that.
-That's going to be really dangerous."
+That's going to be really dangerous".
-It's like - "Woah, I didn't realize."
+It's like, "Woah, I didn't realize".

 Adam Jonas: 00:12:47